arnabs542/interviewpractice/dynamic-programming/the-pretty-printing-problem.md

     return min_messiness[-1]
 ```

 In the above algorithm, the array `min_messiness[i]` stores the minimum messiness required to place the first $$\small i$$ words.
-As we encounter a new word, we begin by placing them on their own line and calculating the total messiness.
+As we encounter a new word, we work backwards to figure out the optimal subset of words, including the new word, we can fit on the last line.

-We work backwards from each word, starting by placing them on their own line and calculating the total messiness.